 This product is manufactured by Hill's Pet Nutrition, Inc..

-According to our data, this Hill's Prescription Diet recipe provides complete & balanced nutrition for the maintenance of adult cats.
+According to our data, this Hill's Prescription Diet recipe provides complete & balanced nutrition for the maintenance of adult dogs.
 In other words, this formula is AAFCO approved.

-Animal feeding tests using AAFCO procedures substantiate that Hill's Prescription Diet Aging Care g/d With Turkey provides complete and balanced nutrition for the maintenance of adult cats.
+Animal feeding tests using AAFCO procedures substantiate that Hill's Prescription Diet Aging Care g/d Chicken Flavor provides complete and balanced nutrition for the maintenance of adult dogs.

-We'll begin this review of Hill's Prescription Diet Aging Care g/d With Turkey with a detailed discussion of the ingredients.
+We'll begin this review of Hill's Prescription Diet Aging Care g/d Chicken Flavor with a detailed discussion of the ingredients.

-The fourth ingredient is corn flour.
-Corn flour a ground cereal grain which provides a modest amount of vitamins, minerals, and plant based protein.
-It also happens to be one of the most controversial ingredients in cat food.
+The third ingredient is whole grain corn.
+Whole grain corn is the entire corn kernel (the germ, bran, and endosperm).
+Corn is a cereal grain which provides a modest amount of vitamins, minerals, and plant based protein.
+It also happens to be one of the most controversial ingredients in dog food.

 Proponents of corn claim that corn is highly digestible and an excellent source of protein, energy, vitamins, minerals, and essential fatty acids.